alexkvak/teamcity-slack/README.md

 ## Message placeholders <a name="message-placeholders"></a>

 ###### {name}
-Full name of the build configuration, has form "project_name :: buildconfig_name".
+Full name of the build configuration, has the format "project_name :: buildconfig_name".

 ###### {number}
 User defined build number.

 ###### {branch}
-Branch display name, i.e. name to show to user. *Unknown* if not applicable.
+Branch display name, i.e. name to show to the user. *Unknown* if not applicable.

 Please make sure that your VCS settings are correct!

 See [TeamCity Docs](https://confluence.jetbrains.com/x/iwt2B#WorkingwithFeatureBranches-Logicalbranchname) and [#21](https://github.com/alexkvak/teamcity-slack/issues/21)

 ###### {status}
-*succeeded* if build successful, *started* if started, *canceled* if canceled, *failed* otherwise.
+*succeeded* if build is successful, *started* if started, *canceled* if canceled, *failed* otherwise.

 ###### {link}
 URL to view results page.